 Speeding and Reckless Driving

-This story is an example of how a momentary lapse in judgment or one wrong choice in life has the ability to change not just your life, but also someone else’s.
+This story is an example of how a momentary lapse in judgment or one wrong choice in life can change not just your life, but also someone else’s.
 In this case, a family lost two young children.
 Racing on a public roadway is illegal in California.
-Here in Southern California, we’ve seen a dramatic increase in street racing crashes especially during the pandemic when streets have been relatively emptier because of lockdowns.
+Here in Southern California, we’ve seen a dramatic increase in street racing crashes, especially during the pandemic when streets have been relatively emptier because of lockdowns.

 In such cases, the at-fault drivers will face criminal charges and penalties.
 In addition, they can also be held financially responsible for the injuries, damages and losses caused to victims.
 In cases where negligence or wrongdoing is a factor, families of deceased victims may be able to file a wrongful death lawsuit seeking compensation for damages such as medical expenses, funeral costs, lost future income, pain and suffering and loss of love, care and companionship.
-An experienced Los Angeles car accident lawyer will be able to advise victims and their families in such situations regarding their legal rights and options from a hit and run injury.
+An experienced Los Angeles car accident attorney will be able to advise victims and their families in such situations regarding their legal rights and options from a hit and run injury.